-Joana is a journalist, writer and occasional political commentator.
+Joana is a journalist, writer and political commentator.

 She was born in Lisbon in 1988.
-Due to a bizarre set of events she happens to be bilingual in Portuguese and German, doing her best in English, while still attempting to speak French and Spanish.
+Due to a bizarre set of events she happens to be bilingual in Portuguese and German.
+While her work is mostly in English, she can also speak French and Spanish, for good measure.

-Joana moved to London in 2006, graduated in Advertising three years later, and worked in fashion PR & communications for a bit, writing for Fashion 156 and WWD.
+Joana moved to London in 2006, graduated in Advertising three years later, and worked in fashion PR & communications for a bit, writing for magazines such as WWD.
 She kept her love for clothes but got a bit tired of the salad-only diets imposed by the haute-couture industry.

-By February 2010 she became one of the founders of the National Campaign Against Fees and Cuts, as well as its Chief Press Officer – a job she held until after the collapse of the student movement.
+By February 2010 she became one of the founders of the National Campaign Against Fees and Cuts (now Student Left Network), as well as its Chief Press Officer – a job she held until after the collapse of the student movement.

 Around the same time she started writing for a series of blogs and publications.
 In the summer of 2010 she visited Palestine, from where she wrote about the plight of people living in internal refugee camps and the effects of the Apartheid Wall.

 In February 2011 she travelled to Cairo to cover the occupation of Tahrir Square.
 She returned to Cairo after the fall of President Mubarak which allowed her to report on the wake of the “Arab Spring”.